IBM-Bluemix-Docs/mobilefoundation/handling_push_notifications_in_client_applications.md

 {: #handling_push_notifications_in_windows}
 {: windows}

 {{ site.data.keyword.mobilefirst_notm }}-provided Notifications API can be used in order to register &amp; unregister devices, and subscribe &amp; unsubscribe to tags.
-In this tutorial, you will learn how to handle push notification in native Windows 8.1 Universal and Windows 10 UWP applications using C#.
+In this tutorial, you learn how to handle push notification in native Windows 8.1 Universal and Windows 10 UWP applications by using C#.
 {: windows}

 ### Prerequisites